TimelessBeing/battle_for_eden/rules.md

 Abilities are divided into 4 types, depending on when they can be triggered:

-- **immediate abilities** may be triggered just after a unit has been added to the battle (until it's the next player's turn to play a unit from their hand)
+- **immediate abilities** may be triggered once, just after a unit has been added to the battle (until it's the next player's turn to play a unit from their hand).
-- **delayed abilities** may be triggered after all players have stopped playing units from their hands (before the strength of each army is tallied)
+- **delayed abilities** may be triggered once, after all players have stopped playing units from their hands (before the strength of each army is tallied).
-- **post-combat abilities** may be triggered just after the strength of each army has been tallied (before the unit cards are discarded)
+- **post-combat abilities** may be triggered once, just after the strength of each army has been tallied (before the unit cards are discarded).
 - **reaction abilities** may be triggered:
-   - if they're **event-based**: just after a specific event happens (until it's the next player's turn to play a unit from their hand) and possibly several times during the same turn (example event: "this unit collapses")
+   - if they're **event-based**:
+     once each time a specific event happens
+     (until it's the next player's turn to play a unit from their hand), which might mean several times during the same turn (example event: "this unit collapses").
+   - if they're **condition-based**: once each time a specific condition becomes satisfied (until it's the next player's turn to play a unit from their hand);
-   - if they're **condition-based**: as if it was based on the event "the condition became satisfied", as well as if it was an immediate ability if the condition was already satisfied when the card was added to the battle (example condition: "your hand is empty")
+     if the condition is already satisfied when the unit is added to the battle, it also counts as the condition becoming satisfied (example condition: "your hand is empty").

+Some things to keep in mind:
-Keep in mind that using an ability is always optional, and that the player may always choose in which order to trigger their units' abilities.
+- using an ability is always optional, and the player may always choose in which order to trigger their units' abilities.
+- a unit's immediate abilities may be triggered even if that unit was added to the battle by another unit and not from the player's hand, even if it happened after all player have stopped playing units from their hand (*e.g.* if it was added by a delayed ability).
+- even if a unit has been added to the battle by an ability after all players had stopped playing units, that unit's delayed, post-combat or reaction abilities may be triggered normally when it is time to trigger such abilities (*e.g.* if a unit has a delayed ability allowing it to add another unit to the battle, that unit may then also trigger its own delayed abilities).

 If several players want to trigger an ability at the same time, the priority follows turn order, starting from the attacking player.